blaady-baldy/Whatsapp_Automation/README.md

           (env) PS D:\python\

-3. Install all dependencies by running the following command :
+4. Install all dependencies by running the following command :

-        pip install requirements.txt
+        pip install -r requirements.txt

-4. Then to run the program run the following command in the terminal in the cloned repo :
+5. Then to run the program run the following command in the terminal in the cloned repo :

         python app.py

-5. To decativate the virtual environment and use your original Python environment, simply type ‘deactivate’ :
+6. To decativate the virtual environment and use your original Python environment, simply type ‘deactivate’ :

         deactivate